adonisjs/v6-docs/content/docs/guides/installation.md

 :::warning

-This starter kit is using experimental features.
-Please use it knowing that some minor breaking changes may occur in the future.
+This starter kit uses experimental features.
+Please use it knowing that some minor breaking changes may occur.

 :::